marananni/2022ws_do_mn/coursework.md

 #### 4. Context, not Control

+In order to become a successful company, leaders should create an appropriate context as foundation for desired outcomes, instead of controlling employees.

 | Context (embrace)                             | Control (avoid)                               |
 | ----------------------------------------------| ----------------------------------------------|
 | Strategy                                      | Top-down decision-making                      |